Queensland Reef Water Quality Program

 - Support for industry developed best management practice (BMP) programs (Smartcane BMP, Banana BMP, Hort360GBR and Grazing BMP) which are robust and practical systems to maintain or improve the productivity, profitability and sustainability of farm enterprises.

 - Strengthening reef protection regulations to reduce the chance of nutrients and sediment pollution from agricultural and industrial land uses entering Reef waters.
-Read about the Reef regulations amendment Bill passed by Parliament on 19 September 2019.
+Read about the new Reef protection regulations proposed to start on 1 December 2019.

 - Work with the Australian Government to tackle sediment run-off from gully and streambank erosion in key reef regions through the Great Barrier Reef Gully and Streambank Joint Program.